javiabellan/deep-learning/posts/3-regularization/weight_decay.md

 When using the Adam optimizer, it gets even more different: in the case of L2 regularization we add this wd*w to the gradients then compute a moving average of the gradients and their squares before using both of them for the update.
 Whereas the weight decay method simply consists in doing the update, then subtract to each weight.

+Clearly those are two different approaches.
+And after experimenting with this, Ilya Loshchilov and Frank Hutter suggest in their article we should use weight decay with Adam, and not the L2 regularization that classic deep learning libraries implement.